New Dutch exhibition examines Indonesia's independence

 The word, meaning “be ready,” is often used in the Netherlands to refer to violence by Indonesians in the early days of the independence struggle immediately after the end of World War II.

-One group has gone so far as to file a complaint with police and prosecutors over use of the term, saying the museum “knowingly continues to use a term that stigmatizes Indonesians in a colonial way.”
+One group has filed a complaint with police and prosecutors over use of the term, saying the museum “knowingly continues to use a term that stigmatizes Indonesians in a colonial way.”

 “We want to use (the word)," Triyana told the AP.
 “What I want to do is (give) the contextual explanation into it.
 To make the people understand what does this term means, at least from my perspective, as Indonesian historian.”